SciML/HighDimPDE.jl/docs/src/index.md

 where $u \colon [0,T] \times \Omega \to \R$, $\Omega \subset \R^d$, $d$ large, subject to initial and boundary conditions.

-🚧 Work in Progress 🚧 for now, `HighDimPDE.jl` can only solve for local PDEs.

 **HighDimPDE.jl** implements solver algorithms that break down the curse of dimensionality, including

 * the [Deep Splitting scheme](@ref deepsplitting)